-Certain Financial Reporting Standards issued by CINIF are included for they to be applicable to credit institutions at their implementation deadline, so these financial entities may be able to comply with such Standards.
-Such FRSs are as follows: B-17 "Fair value determination", C-3 "Accounts receivable", C-9 "Provisions, contingencies and commitments", C-16 "Deterioration of the financial instruments receivable", C-19 "Financial instruments payable", C-20 "Financial instrument receivable, principal and interest", D-1 "Revenue from Contracts with Customers" and D-2 "Expenses derived from Contracts with Customers".
+Certain Financial Reporting Standards issued by CINIF are included for they to be applicable to credit institutions when their implementation deadline is determined, so these financial entities may be able to comply with such Standards.
+Such FRSs are as follows: B-17 "Fair value determination", C-3 "Accounts receivable", C-9 "Provisions, contingencies and commitments", C-16 "Impairment of financial instruments receivable", C-19 "Financial instruments payable", C-20 "Financial instrument receivable, principal and interest", D-1 "Revenue from Contracts with Customers" and D-2 "Expenses derived from Contracts with Customers".